adbuerger/pycombina/README.rst

 Combinatorial integral approximation problems can be formulated and solved

 1. by a custom Branch-and-Bound algorithm (using fast implementation in C++, recommended),
-2. by SCIP (using an MILP formulation, requires SCIP and pyscipopt)
+2. by SCIP (using an MILP formulation, requires SCIP and pyscipopt), or
-3. by Gurobi (using an MILP formulation, requires Gurobi and gurobipy)
+3. by Gurobi (using an MILP formulation, requires Gurobi and gurobipy),

 while the problem setup is widely automatized.